lauracion/lacion/content/post/2019-07-14-my-first-user.md

 Thus, I proceeded to some succint "hi, I just got here", [Hadley](https://twitter.com/hadleywickham) handed me my Tidyverse Dev Day beautiful hexagonal souvenir and I immediately felt committed to get at least one small contribution done to actually deserve it.

 I picked the simplest issue I could find, sat next to [Alice](https://twitter.com/alice_data) and got started.
 [Ildi](https://twitter.com/czeildi) came by actively seeking people who needed help.
-This was particularly helpful for me because being in a Temple can be intimidating for newvbies like I. Ildi helped me make sure I was doing my git ok and shared the knowledge I needed to get me going with my issue.
+This was particularly helpful for me because being in a Temple can be intimidating for newbies like I. Ildi helped me make sure I was doing my git ok and shared the knowledge I needed to get me going with my issue.
 It was mostly stuff I would have googled (and found), but I had my concentration depleted that day due to long-distance travel.

 After lunch, I finished working on my issue and [Hannah](https://twitter.com/hfcfrick) helped me make sure I was pushing my work without messing anything up.
 Surely enough, a bit after that, Hadley merged my contribution and I got my gong.
 It was my first time having the feeling what many others feel when doing this: I could keep going for another issue and this could easily become a new hobby.
 Gosh, why don't days have 48 hours?